yangfangs/physpetools/README.rst

     Print help message and exits.

 -i
-    Input a txt file contain the a abbreviation species names are same with KEGG species abbreviation.
+    Input a txt file contain the a abbreviated species names are same with KEGG species abbreviation.

 -o
     A directory include output data (reconstruct tree files).
 The default output data name is Outdata.